sonic-net/SONiC/doc/static-route/SONiC_static_route_hdl.md

 ### 3.2.2 APP DB
-A new table "UNRESOLVE_NEIGH_TABLE" in aplication DB will be used to write unresolved next-hop for staic routes.
+A table "NEIGH_RESOLVE_TABLE" in application DB will be used to write unresolved next-hop for static routes.
 This table will be written by router/neighbor module of orchagent and consumed by nbrmgrd process.
-Once the next-hop resolution is done by sending netlink message or static route is removed, entry is removed from the "UNRESOLVE_NEIGH_TABLE".
-These changes are coming from Broadcom.

 ## 3.3 Switch State Service Design
 ### 3.3.1 Orchestration Agent